nodestark/knn-esp32-vector/README.md

 * `void add_vector(int id, const float *vector);`

-  * Adds a vector to the database, associating it with a unique identifier.
+  * Adds a vector to the database, associating it with a identifier.

 * `vector_entry_t *query_nn(const float *query);`